-Importantly, Section 6.8 requires, pursuant to Rule 613(c)(2), that Participants, together with the Plan Processor's Chief Compliance Officer, evaluate the clock synchronization standard on an annual basis to reflect changes in industry standards.
-Accordingly, to the extent existing technology that synchronizes business clocks with a lower tolerance (i.e., within less than 50 milliseconds drift from NIST) becomes widespread enough throughout the industry to constitute a new standard, the clock synchronization requirement of the CAT NMS Plan would be revised to take account of the new standard.
+Importantly, Section 6.8 requires, pursuant to Rule 613(c)(2), that Participants, together with the Plan Processor's Chief Compliance Officer, evaluate the clock synchronization standard

-110 Events occurring within a single system that uses the same clock to time stamp those events should be able to be accurately sequenced based on the time stamp.
+&lt;sup>110 Events occurring within a single system that uses the same clock to time stamp those events should be able to be accurately sequenced based on the time stamp.
 For unrelated events, e.g., multiple unrelated orders from different broker-dealers, there would be no way to definitively sequence order events within the allowable clock drift as defined in Article 6.8.

-111 See Letter from Manisha Kimmel, Executive Director, Financial Information Forum, to Participant Representatives of the CAT (June 12, 2013), available at http://catnmsplan.com/industryFeedback/P284394 ("FIF Letter").
+&lt;sup>111 See Letter from Manisha Kimmel, Executive Director, Financial Information Forum, to Participant Representatives of the CAT (June 12, 2013), available at http://catnmsplan.com/industryFeedback/P284394 ("FIF Letter").